VOLUNTEERS

 You then need to complete at least five qualifying report forms which will be firstly checked by us to assess you are filling them in accurately.
 (This does not mean you have to be a species guru in fact the opposite is often better.
 We don’t want people to guess what they are seeing).
 The forms are sent off to Seasearch and subject to approval, you will receive your Observer qualification.

-Seasearch does charge for the course materials and the current fee is £75.
-This course is run here by us or online, subject to demand.
+Seasearch does charge for the course materials and our current fee is £330 including 5 supported dives.
+The course theory is run locally by JMC or online by Seasearch , subject to demand.

 Education Programme